maochaokuo/zepler1/README.md

 ## to do

+### 2020/3/3
+1. each menu item clicked, will replace content pane with new form
+    1. define a base class
+    2. get JFrame
+    3. clear content pane
+    4. load data for the current form
+    5. render UIs and prepare callbacks

 ### 2020/3/1
 1. JTextField does not have id or name.
 If we need to use its collection, need to use Map